NewCai/Portfolio/content/publication/little_genius.md

 <center>
 # Introduction
 </center>
 The mobile revolution changed our world.
+Various apps enrich our life.
 We wanted to bring the new possibilities created by the revolution to the education field.
 That is the reason the Little Genius Tablet was created.

-We dveloped differnt series of games combing various gameplay and cartoon characters to help kids learn math, Englsh, Chinese characters and the world.
+We dveloped several series of games combing various gameplay and cartoon characters to help kids learn math, Englsh, Chinese characters and the world.

 <center>
 # Duties